daniel-corcoran/seeOS/README.md

 ### Requirements

   >1.
-A computer running linux
+A computer running Ubuntu 20
   >2.
 3D printer or means to acquire 3D printed parts
      1. STL files are included for the Ender 3 model of printer
   >3.
 [Google Coral Dev Board](https://coral.ai/products/dev-board/)